Robinson will be 'ready' to lead England attack

 Anderson, 40, and 36-year-old Broad are first and second on England's list of all-time leading wicket-takers with 678 and 567 respectively.

-On Friday, in the 133rd Test they have played together, they took one wicket apiece to draw level with Australia greats McGrath and Warne.
+On Friday, they took one wicket apiece to go to 1,001 between them in the 133 Tests they have played together and draw level with Australia greats McGrath and Warne.
 No other duo has more.

 "There aren't many words to express how good they have been and still are," Robinson told BBC Sport.
 "I can't say enough good words about them."